Patients benefit profoundly when clinicians use immediate Advice & Guidance:

-- Avoidance of costs & disruption through unnecessary hospital visits.
+- Avoidance of costs and disruption through unnecessary hospital visits.

 - Right care, faster.

-Real-life patient experiences are re-told by clinicians in our video and in the examples grouped by hospital specialty below.
+Real-life patient experiences are re-told by clinicians in our videos and in the examples grouped by hospital specialty below.

 “A GP asking about atrial fibrillation, and general management” for a patient contacted the consultant.
 The GP did not feel that the patient “needed anticoagulation medication, at least until all the tests were in.”
 The consultant “informed him that the patient was at very high risk of having a stroke, and whatever the tests showed, they still needed anticoagulation drugs, and that the GP should consider starting today.”